W. N. Hodgson: First World War

-Known as "Smiler" to his friends, he volunteered for the British Army on the outbreak of the First World War in 1914 and served in the 9th Battalion of the Devonshire Regiment.
+Known as "Smiler" to his friends, he volunteered for the British Army on the outbreak of the First World War in 1914 and, after being commissioned in September, served in the 9th Battalion of the Devonshire Regiment.
 For the first year of the War he was training in England, before landing at Le Havre on 28 July 1915 and being sent to trenches near Festubert.
 His first major offensive came on 25 September during the Battle of Loos.
-He was mentioned in dispatches and awarded the Military Cross for holding a captured trench for 36 hours without reinforcements or supplies during the battle and he was subsequently promoted to lieutenant.
+He was mentioned in dispatches and awarded the Military Cross for holding a captured trench for 36 hours without reinforcements or supplies during the battle, and he was subsequently promoted to lieutenant.

 Having returned to England after the Battle of Loos, he was positioned with his battalion (now part of the 7th Division) in the front-line trenches at Fricourt in February 1916, before moving a kilometre or so to the trenches opposite the town of Mametz in April.
 The trench was named Mansell Copse, as it was in a group of trees.
 He was killed on the first day of the Battle of the Somme when attacking German trenches near Mametz.
 He was bombing officer for his battalion during the attack, and was killed by a machine gun positioned at a shrine whilst taking grenades to the men in the newly captured trenches.
 The bullet went through his neck, killing him instantly.
 His servant was found next to him after the offensive had ended.
-He is buried in Grave 3, Row 'A' at Devonshire Cemetery in Mansell Copse.
+He is buried in Grave 3, Row A at Devonshire Cemetery in Mansell Copse.